Super-brawl-team/epsilon/poincare/doc/simplification.md

 ## Generalities

-Starting from any expression, the simplification algorithm finds an better, and reduced mathematically equivalent expression.
+Starting from any expression, the simplification algorithm finds an better and reduced mathematically equivalent expression.

-Steps can be summarized to this :
+Steps can be summarized to this:

 ```mermaid
 graph TD;